-Bermuda College has established a number of agreements with colleges and universities in Canada, the United Kingdom, the United States of America, and the Caribbean Islands/West Indies.
+Bermuda College has established over 30 agreements with colleges and universities in Canada, the United Kingdom, the United States of America, and the Caribbean Islands/West Indies.
 The purpose of these agreements is to formalise the pathways for Bermuda College students to continue their studies abroad.
-Transfer Credit Agreements facilitate a seamless transfer to baccalaureate programmes for Bermuda College graduates, often with a course-for-course template.
-Partnerships may indicate that the two institutions have agreed to collaborate, exchange students, faculties, and programmes, and share research.
-In the case of a partnership, Bermuda College course transfers must be worked out, case by case.
+Transfer Credit Agreements facilitate a seamless transfer to baccalaureate programmes for Bermuda College graduates.

-To facilitate a smooth transition to the transfer school, students are encouraged to make an appointment with the Bermuda College Career and Counselling Centre to ensure that the appropriate agreement or partnership has been negotiated with the school they have selected, and that they meet the requirements for transfer.
+Students are encouraged to make an appointment with the Bermuda College Career and Counselling Centre to ensure that they meet the requirements for transfer to the partner school selected.

 Visit the Bermuda College website to view the list of schools and to determine whether the proposed course of study is covered by the existing agreements.
-You can find this information at:
+You can find this information at: www.college.bm/pathways

-www.college.bm/pathways